ajdesalvio/phenomic-distributional/README.md

 <div id="p4" />

 ### 4 - Soil masking
 Soil masking is a difficult undertaking and we by no means claim to have the perfect solution to this problem.
 We use vegetation indices to create binary masks for segmenting plant vs. soil pixels using previously published indices such as the [HUE index](https://github.com/OpenDroneMap/FIELDimageR) and the [ExG index](https://www.mdpi.com/2072-4292/12/11/1748).
 We fully acknowledge that more robust methods likely exist, and still need to be developed, particularly at the onset of senescence when the segmentation threshold often mistakes senesced plant tissue with soil.
+[This python script](Python_files/Soil_Masking_RGB.py) enables vegetation index soil segmentation for RGB data and [this script](Python_files/Soil_Masking_MULTI.py) enables working with multispectral data.

 #### RGB soil masking
 ```python